mkerr64/9bitDev/ProjectPlan.md

 Our application is focused on providing the user with more than just a visual representation of their spending habits.
 This important feature will provide users with the ability to see how they compare to their peers.
 This feature relies on basic user input to work as well as the data provided by the Census Canada API.
 Although this feature is essential to the app, no feature is relying on this feature to run for them to work.

+#### Analysis
+This core feature will analyze the user’s inputs to give suggestions on how the user can improve their budget.
+This will be done by tracking the user’s spending in all categories such as food, housing, and leisure.

+In order for this feature to be implemented we will need:

+* Existing budgeting strategies that are taught in financial literacy courses such as the 50/30/20 rule in order to analyze the user’s spending habits.
+* User data to be analyzed which we will store in a database after being entered using the Basic User Input feature.

+The visualization and gamification will be dependent on this feature.
+This is because the data to be visualized includes this analyzed portion.
+Gamification requires this as this will be used to help rank the user in terms of their progress financially.

 ## Extended Features